 The Counter-Arguments

 “But engineers shouldn’t talk to customers.”
-I’ve heard this from PMs who fear losing control and from engineers who fear losing focus.
-Both concerns are valid but solvable.
-Product Engineers aren’t replacing PMs, they’re making PMs more strategic by handling tactical customer interactions.
-And yes, customer conversations can be distracting, but not as distracting as building the wrong thing for six months.
+I’ve heard this from PMs worried about losing control and engineers worried about losing focus.
+Both concerns make sense but are solvable.
+Product Engineers complement PMs by handling tactical customer interactions, freeing PMs for more strategic work.
+Customer conversations can be distracting, but less distracting than building the wrong thing for six months.

 “This doesn’t scale.”
-Actually, it’s the only thing that scales.
-As your team grows, you can’t funnel every decision through a single PM.
+I’d argue it’s actually what scales best.
+As teams grow, funneling every decision through a single PM becomes impossible.
 You need engineers who can make good product decisions independently.
 Would you rather have 10 engineers waiting for perfect specs or 10 engineers each solving real problems?

 “We hired engineers to write code.”
-You hired engineers to create value.
-Sometimes that’s writing code.
-Sometimes it’s deleting code.
-Sometimes it’s talking a customer out of a feature request because you understand their problem better than they do.
+Engineers are hired to create value.
+Sometimes that’s writing code, sometimes deleting code, sometimes talking a customer through their problem until you both understand what they really need.
 The best engineering work often looks nothing like engineering.

 Starting Small